feyziMojdeh/SustainableInvestment/README.md

 According to the assignment criteria, I assumed it is intended to load the entire graph in one go and not eagerly load the leaves.

 ## ToDo
+* Setting up Repository and Service layer for calling the API
+* Setting up BFF layer for fetching data
 * More generic components for bar chart and data table
 * Setting up the server for using multiple files
 * More test for cover all Scenarios